Skip to content

 • Member variables: m_snake_case

-• Constants: UPPER_SNAKE_CASE
+• Constants: UPPER_SNAKE_CASE or constexpr

 Terminal window

-docker-compose run --rm test
+docker compose run --rm test

 MyClass instance;